pervoj/Blurble/README.md

 > **⚠️ IMPORTANT:** The project is still work in progress.
 > It is not ready for use.

+Solve the riddle until you run out of guesses!

+The game is a clone of Wordle and made with localization in mind.

 ## ⚙️ Installing